wilfbeadell/Brent-Dxy-Analysis/README.md

 **Late 2023 — Global Growth Softening**
 Both assets fell together.
 DXY weakened as markets priced Fed rate cuts and easing inflation.
 Brent fell on weak Chinese demand, broader manufacturing slowdown, and rising non-OPEC supply from the US, Brazil, and Norway.
 The October 7th attack briefly triggered a geopolitical risk premium, but investors concluded the supply impact would be short-lived.

-In both cases, the petrodollar mechanism was overwhelmed by a dominant macro regime driving both assets in the same direction.
+In both cases, the 'normal' relationship was overwhelmed by a dominant macro regime driving both assets in the same direction.

 ---